Verified and Tested 08/31/15

 Few things are more frustrating than wanting to do something and not knowing how to do it.
 In this How-to, we will be going over the GREP commands so we could make our lives easier and work more effective in our sessions.

 You need a Linux server that is configured with a static IP address.
-If you do not have a server already, you can visit Linux Cloud Hosting page and spin a new server up in under 30 seconds.
+If you do not have a server already, you can visit VPS hosting page and spin a new server up in under 30 seconds.